spanish grammar rules

 Adjectives describe nouns, and in Spanish, they must match their nouns in both number and gender.

-If the noun is in feminine and singular, then the adjective should feminine and singular.
+If the noun is feminine and singular, then the adjective should be feminine and singular.
 If the noun is masculine and plural, then the adjective should be masculine and plural.
 Catch the drift?

 Take the adjective rojo (red) as an example.
 Notice how the adjective changes as it follows the gender and number of its target noun:

-Gender and pluralization agreement is the first step, but to master adjectives completely (such as knowing where they come in a sentence), check out this Spanish adjective complete guide.
+Gender and pluralization agreement is the first step, but to master adjectives completely (such as knowing where they come in a sentence), check out this complete guide on Spanish adjectives.

 4. Using Tú vs. Usted